-SHARK BAY BLUE SWIMMER CRAB FIGURE 1

-Extent of the Shark Bay Crab (Interim) Managed Fishery.
+SHARK BAY BLUE SWIMMER CRAB FIGURE 1 Extent of the Shark Bay Crab (Interim) Managed Fishery.
 Two additional 200-trap exemptions allow for fishing in the western and eastern gulfs south of Cape Peron.

-SHARK BAY BLUE SWIMMER CRAB FIGURE 2

-Commercial catch history for the blue swimmer crab (Portunus armatus) between trap and trawl sectors since 1989/90.
-The catch for 2012/13 is generated from the experimental commercial fishing trial.
+SHARK BAY BLUE SWIMMER CRAB FIGURE 2 Commercial catch history for the blue swimmer crab (Portunus armatus) between trap and trawl sectors since 1989/90. \The catch for 2012/13 is generated from the experimental commercial fishing trial.
+A TACC of 400 tonnes was set for the 2013/14 fishing season.